Zhenghong Tang

 Brief Vitae

-Dr. Zhenghong Tang is professor and director of the Community and Regional Planning Program, and also a faculty fellow in the Daugherty Water for Food Global Institute, the Center for Great Plains Studies at University of Nebraska-Lincoln.
+Zhenghong Tang is a professor and the program director in the Community and Regional Planning Program, and also serves as a professor in the Landscape Architecture Program at the University of Nebraska-Lincoln.
+He also holds a courtesy professor in the School of Natural Resources and the School of Global Integrative Studies, and serves as a faculty fellow in the Daugherty Water for Food Global Institute and the Center for Great Plains Studies.

-Dr. Tang teaches undergraduate and graduate courses in CRPL 470/870 Environmental Planning and Policy, CRPL 433/833 GIS in Environmental Design and Planning, CRPL 471/871 Environmental Impact Assessment, CRPL 472/872 Hazard Mitigation Planning, and CRPL 802 Planning Theory.
+Tang teaches undergraduate and graduate courses in various subjects including CRPL 470/870 Environmental Planning and Policy, CRPL 433/833 GIS in Environmental Design and Planning, CRPL 471/871 Environmental Impact Assessment, CRPL 472/872 Hazard Mitigation Planning, CRPL 802 Planning Theory, and CRPL 990 Planning Studio.

 Research Interests

-Dr. Tang’s major research interests address environmental planning, hazard mitigation, and geospatial science and technology.
-His overall research focuses on the integration of local planning tools with strategic environmental management and hazard mitigation.
-Three primary research categories are active in his research agenda:
+With a keen research interest in environmental planning, hazard mitigation, and geospatial science and technology, Tang's scholarly work revolves around the integration of local planning tools with strategic environmental management and hazard mitigation.
+His research agenda encompasses three primary research categories: